InteropIO/js-examples/README.md

 #### Interop Subscriber

 Subscribes to a stream and shows the received stream data.
+You can open more than one Interop Subscriber instance to test various streaming scenarios.

 ### Popup

-Demo app demonstrating the popup window functionality in **Glue42 Enterprise**.
+Demo app demonstrating the [popup window functionality](https://docs.glue42.com/glue42-concepts/windows/window-management/javascript/index.html#popup_windows) in **Glue42 Enterprise**.

 #### Popup App